heptarch/heptarch.github.io/drafts/demon.md

 <i>Apr.
 23.</i> Lies in bed with a bad case of "scone-rot and
 begoo".
-In weak (suspect feigned) falsetto, describes how to imprint outgoing polarizations into colloid bath. and later sequence of pulsed corrections.
+In weak (suspect feigned) falsetto, describes how to imprint outgoing polarizations into colloid bath, and later sequence of pulsed corrections.
 </font>
 </div>